Berghütte kaufen in Region Mittelgriechenland, Griechenland - Realting

 Etagenzahl 1

-For sale 3-storey house of 200 sq.meters on the Euboea island .
-The ground floor consists of…
+For sale 3-storey villa of 320 sq.meters on the Euboea island .
+The semi-basement consists o…

 3 bath